 So, if you buy maple syrup at the store, just don’t imagine that sap has ever languished in a bucket on the side of a tree.
 And if you’ve got maples in the backyard and want to make some the old fashioned way, just don’t run the numbers on how long that syrup took to make.

 Outside/In was produced this week by:

-Sam Evans-Brown, with help from Hannah McCarthy, Justine Paradise, Taylor Quimby, Nick Capodice, and Jimmy Gutierrez.
+Sam Evans-Brown, with help from Hannah McCarthy, Justine Paradis, Taylor Quimby, Nick Capodice, and Jimmy Gutierrez.
 Erika Janik is our Executive Producer, and Maureen McMurray is the director of dance-off .gif production.

 Special thanks this week to Mark Cannella, Pascal Theriault, and Leslie Marx… especially Leslie, whose book the Economics of Collusion inspired a whole digression into the American Potato Cartel that wound up on the cutting room floor.

 Please support Outside/In!
 This month we're asking for help from our listeners.
 Click here to give!

 Music in this episode by Blue Dot Sessions.